wcsmith/evil-args/README.md

     (add-to-list 'load-path "path/to/evil-args")
     (require 'evil-args)

-`evil-arg` text objects have been bound to the `a` key by default.
+`evil-args` text objects have been bound to the `a` key by default.
 To bind them to another key `k`, add:

     (define-key evil-inner-text-objects-map "k" 'evil-inner-arg)
     (define-key evil-outer-text-objects-map "k" 'evil-outer-arg)

-To enable evil-args motions, add the following keybindings:
+To enable `evil-args` motions, add the following keybindings:

     (define-key evil-normal-state-map "L" 'evil-forward-arg)
     (define-key evil-normal-state-map "H" 'evil-backward-arg)